workmanmcr/Pizza-dis/README.md

 * _Clone the repository or download the code files._
 * _Open the `index.html` file in a web browser._
-* _In the web browser, you will see an input field where you can enter a number.
-This number represents the maximum value for the range of numbers to be processed._
+* _In the web browser, you will see an input field where you can pick you size of pizza and toppings_
-* _Click the "ROBOGERFY IT!!" button to execute the Neighbor Function._
+* _Click the "Total price" button to execute the callculate Function._
-* _The output will be displayed below the input field, showing the processed numbers based on the rules of the Neighbor Function._
+* _The output will be displayed below the "total Price" button, showing the total cost of the pizza size and toppings selected._

 ## Known Bugs